wp-plugins/highlight-search-terms/readme.txt

 **Q: I have no idea what to put in my stylesheet.
 Can you give me some examples?**

 **A:** Sure!
 See tab [Other Notes](http://wordpress.org/extend/plugins/highlight-search-terms/other_notes/) for instructions and some examples to get you started.

+**Q: I _STILL_ do not see any highlighting!**

+**A:** Because of a problem with jQuery and the ever increasingly popular Firefox browser, I have had to limit the script highlighting to a particular div instead of the whole document.
+I chose div with ID "content" since that is the most commonly used content layer ID in WordPress themes.
+However, in your particular theme, that might be different...

+Let's suppose your theme has no `<div id="content">` but wraps the main content in a `<div id="main" class="content"> ... </div>`.
+You can do two things to solve this:

+1. Change your theme and stylesheet so the main content div has ID "content".
+But this might involve some real timeconsuming tinkering with your stylesheet and several theme template files.

+2. Change the source of wp-content/plugins/highlight-search-terms/hlst.php on line 71 so that the string reflects your main content ID or class name.
+In the above example that can be either `$area = '#main';` or `$area = '.content';` where a prefix '#' is used for ID and '.' for class.

+I hope to have found a solution for this issue with FireFox in the next release!

 == Screenshots ==